 Street Hope is on a mission to end the sexual exploitation and trafficking of children in Tennessee and provide safe environments to foster hope and healing through Jesus Christ.
 Giving opportunities are listed here.

 United Way of Greater Knoxville brings together resources to improve the lives of people in Knoxville by helping them achieve their potential for self-sufficiency.
-Donate and/or check out their volunteer opportunities.
+Click here to see their volunteer opportunities.

 VOLthon is a UT student-run philanthropic organization that works year-round to raise money and awareness for East Tennessee Children’s Hospital.
 Last year, $138,764.19 was raised for the kids.
 Donate to help support the purchase of life-saving equipment for ETCH’s Hematology and Oncology Clinic.